sahebkumar-ai/celebal_internship/AI_Image_Recommendation_System/README.md

-# AI Image Recommendation System
+# An Image Recommendation System

 An end-to-end visual product recommendation system that retrieves visually similar fashion products from an uploaded image.
 It combines EfficientNetB0 feature extraction, FAISS similarity search, a React + Vite frontend, a FastAPI backend, and Supabase authentication and persistence.